-If we let $\text{Ev}[x|p{M_i}] = a \text{CRPS}(p{M_i}, x)$ , where a is some constant, and assign prior probabilities to all the models, then predictive updating can be used to assign posterior probabilities to all the models.
+If we let $\text{Ev}[x|p{M_i}] = a \text{CRPS}(p{M_i}, x)$, where a is some constant, and assign prior probabilities to all the models, then predictive updating can be used to assign posterior probabilities to all the models.
 Importantly, given sufficient evidence (and depending on how the constant a is chosen) many of the models will receive a posterior probability of 0.
 These posterior probabilities can then be used for model selection or for making a weighted prediction using all the models.
 Of course, it is an empirical question whether predictive updating is better (for predictive purposes) than inferential updating (including standard Bayesian updating).
 An empirical evaluating of predictive updating will have to wait for a different occasion, however.
 In this section I have simply tried to suggest one concrete way in which predictive updating may be implemented.

-4.2 The relationship between inferential updating and other updating procedures

-As was already mentioned in the introduction to the paper, standard Bayesian updating is clearly a special case of inferential updating: more precisely, we get Bayesian updating if and only if $\text{Ev}[E|H] \propto p(E|H)$ , i.e. if and only if the evidential measure is proportional to the likelihood.
-What Vassend (2019a) calls "quasi-Bayesian updating" is also a special case of inferential updating; indeed, quasi-Baysian updating is simply inferential updating with an evidential measure that has been suitably calibrated to a verisimilitude measure.
+4.2 The relationship between inferential updating and other updating procedures only if $\text{Ev}[E|H] \propto p(E|H)$; that is, if and only if the evidential measure is proportional to the likelihood.
+What Vassend ([forthcominga]) calls 'quasi-Bayesian updating' is also a special case of inferential updating; indeed, quasi-Baysian updating is simply inferential updating with an evidential measure that has been suitably calibrated to a verisimilitude measure.
+Similarly, Douven's ([2016]) IBE-based updating rule is also clearly a kind of inferential updating.